ibm-telemetry/telemetry-js/README.md

 ## Overview

-The purpose of this project is to provide standardized tooling to open source and inner source maintainers that allows them to instrument their packages with telemetry tooling.
-This tooling allows anonymized data to be captured on behalf of the instrumented package and reported back to a central server for later analysis.
+IBM Telemetry collects anonymized usage data for open source and inner source packages when they have been instrumented with this tooling.
+This data is reported back to a central server so package maintainers can analyze usage and make improvements.

-This project uses [OpenTelemetry](https://opentelemetry.io/) as the foundation of its data transport format.
+IBM Telemetry uses [OpenTelemetry](https://opentelemetry.io) as the foundation of its data transport format.

 Find out more detailed documentation and guidelines by choosing from the following sections what